 - Lost Dogs of America

-When talking to a stranger who claims to have found your pet, ask him to describe the pet thoroughly before you offer any information.
-If he does not include the identifying characteristic you left out of the advertisements, he may not really have your pet.
-Be particularly wary of people who insist that you give or wire them money for the return of your pet.
+When talking to a stranger who claims to have found your pet, ask them to describe the animal thoroughly—or, better yet, have them send you a photo of the found pet—before you offer any information.
+If they don't include the identifying characteristic you left out of the advertisements or if they refuse to send a photo, they may not really have your pet.
+Be particularly wary of people who insist that you give or wire them money in advance before they’ll return your pet.

 Don't give up your search